 Your agents get specs, not paragraphs.
 Every coding agent produces better output when given precise, codebase-grounded inputs.
 Tekk generates the specs that make your agents effective.
 The quality of orchestration is bounded by the quality of the inputs.

 Dependency ordering built in.
 Subtasks are sequenced by execution dependency, not arbitrary order.
 The API contract is written before the frontend component.
 The database migration runs before the service layer.
-This is the structural discipline that prevents agent cascade failures.
+This is the structural discipline that prevents agent cascade failures — a problem a comprehensive arXiv survey on multi-agent orchestration identifies as the primary failure mode in uncoordinated multi-agent systems.

 Scope enforcement by default.
 Every spec includes an explicit "Not Building" section.
 Agents can't implement what isn't specified.
 Scope creep is structurally prevented, not aspirationally hoped for.